Quite a spectacle

 A national record at the National Stadium.
 Aamer Sohail (160) and Ijaz Ahmed (151) clubbed a handy West Indian attack (Walsh, Dillon, Rose, Bishop, Hooper) all round Karachi.
 They put on 298, a Pakistan record for the first wicket, and set up a ten-wicket victory, helped by nine wickets from Saqlain Mushtaq and seven from Wasim Akram.

 India beat South Africa by 337 runs in Delhi.
-But the margin of victory does not reveal the 15-plus hours that South Africa's top-order batsmen spent at the crease in the second innings, blocking like their lives depended on it.
-Temba Bavuma (153 minutes), Hashim Amla (289 minutes), AB de Villiers (354 minutes) and Faf du Plessis (120 minutes) defied the Indian bowling for four sessions, and despite the eventual collapse, South Africa managed a total of 143 at 0.99 per over.
-India's top four bowlers bowled 87 maiden overs.
+But the margin of victory does not reflect the 15-plus hours that South Africa's top-order batsmen spent at the crease in the second innings, blocking like their lives depended on it.
+Temba Bavuma (153 minutes), Hashim Amla (289), AB de Villiers (354) and Faf du Plessis (120) defied the Indian bowling for four sessions, and despite the eventual collapse, South Africa managed a total of 143 at 0.99 per over.
+India's top four bowlers sent down 87 maiden overs.
 Ajinkya Rahane became the fifth Indian to score two hundreds in a Test, and spinners R Ashwin and Ravindra Jadeja shared 14 wickets in the match, the last in the series, which India swept 3-0.

 The second day of the high-scoring series between Australia and West Indies found Bill Lawry and Ian Chappell clumping centuries in Brisbane and putting on 217.
 But Australia then collapsed to 284, and West Indies, for whom Clive Lloyd made 129, ran out winners by 125 runs.